RiiConnect24/Wii-Guide/_pages/Move-EmuNAND.md

 9. Delete `NAND_emu.bin` from the `/files9/` folder on your SD card after copying it
 10. **Backup every file on your SD card to a folder on your computer, all files will be deleted in the next step**
 11. Reinsert your SD card into your 3DS
-12. Press (Start) to reboot while holding (Y) to open EmuNAND9
+12. Press (Start) to reboot while holding (Up) to open GodMode9
-13. Go to "SD Format Options", then "Format SD..."
+13. Press the (Home) button to bring up the action menu
-14. Select the "Format SD (No EmuNAND)" option
+14. Select "SD format menu"
+15. Press (A) to confirm
+16. Select "No EmuNAND"
+17. Select "Auto"
+18. Enter the prompted button combination to confirm
-15. Press Select on the main menu to eject your SD card
+19. Hold (R) and press (B) at the same time to eject your SD card
 16. Put your SD card in your computer, then copy all your files back into it
-18. Reinsert your SD card into your 3DS and boot
+18. Reinsert your SD card into your 3DS
+19. Press (A) to remount your SD card
+20. Press (Start) to reboot!
 19. If you get a black screen, [follow this troubleshooting guide](troubleshooting#ts_sys_down)

 Return to [Installing arm9loaderhax](installing-arm9loaderhax).